- Is Corn Safe for Babies?

 4. Carrot, Potato and Sweet Corn Puree Recipe

-- Oil a pan and sauté finely chopped carrot till it softens
+- Heat some oil in a pan and sauté finely chopped carrot till they soften.

-- Let the mixture come to boil and let it simmer for 15 minutes to make a corn puree
+- Let the mixture come to a boil and let it simmer for 15 minutes.

 5. Corn and Cauliflower Puree Recipe